 What happens after the Action of Immediate Witness (AIW) filing deadline?

-The Commission on Social Witness (CSW) will review all proposed AIWs with the requisite signatures, and select up to six according to the criteria cited.
-The CSW may edit them and may combine two or more proposed AIWs on related subjects (although the CSW encourages proposers addressing the same issue to form a joint proposal before such proposal is posted at the CSW booth, as set forth in this guide).
+The Commission on Social Witness (CSW) will review all proposed AIWs and apply the criteria cited to determine whether suggested AIWs meet the criteria.
+The CSW may combine two or more proposed AIWs on related subjects (although the CSW encourages proposers addressing the same issue to form a joint proposal before such proposal is posted at the CSW booth, as set forth in this guide).

 What happens to an AIW after General Assembly?